 I start every week with my ‘people’ days.
 I’m refreshed after the weekend and it’s the most important part of my week and I want to be at my best.

 - ‘What if someone can’t come on a Monday or Tuesday?’
 That has never happened, but if it did I would refer them on to someone else.

-- ‘What if someone can only come on Saturdays?’
+- ‘How about if someone can only come on Saturdays?’
 As I work evenings, most people are happy to come after work.